Godskid89/credit-card-fraud-detection/Readme.md

 - Implement real-time fraud detection mechanisms.

 ## Contact
-For any further questions or contributions, please contact [Your Name] at [Your Email].
+For any further questions or contributions, please contact Joseph Oladokun at oladokunjoseph2@gmail.com.

----

-Remember to replace placeholders (like `[insert accuracy]` or `[insert recall]`) with actual values from your project.
-You may also want to include additional sections or details specific to your project, such as challenges faced, insights gained, or specific conclusions drawn from your analysis.